 Net Income + Minority Interest + Tax-Adjusted Interest ÷ Revenue

-Whichever calculation you prefer in your own analysis, think of the net profit margin as a safety cushion in the sense that, generally speaking, and with a few notable exceptions the lower the margin, the less room for error management has when dealing with things like inventory risks and payroll costs.
+Whichever calculation you prefer in your own analysis, think of the net profit margin as a safety cushion in the sense that, generally speaking, and with a few notable exceptions, the lower the margin, the less room for error management when dealing with things like inventory risks and payroll costs.

 The asset turnover ratio is a measure of how effectively a company converts its assets into sales.

 Asset Turnover = Revenue ÷ Assets

 The asset turnover ratio tends to be inversely related to the net profit margin.
 That is the higher the net profit margin, the lower the asset turnover.
 The result is that the investor can compare companies using different models (low-profit, high-volume vs. high-profit, low-volume) and determine which business is more attractive.